NigelEarle/AWS-CSA-Notes-2018/Object-Storage-and-CDN-S3-Glacier-Cloudfront/README.md

 	- encryption with amazon s3 managed keys (SSE-S3)
 	- encryption with KMS (SSE-KMS)
 	- encryption with Customer Provided Keys (SSE-C)

+**Versioning**
+- Stores all version of an object (all writes/udpates and even if you delete the object).
+Must manually delete object if you wish to delete a version
+- Great back up tool
+- Once enabled, cannot be disabled, only suspended
+- Integrates with Lifecycle rules
+- Versioning MFA Delete capability, uses mulit-factor authentication, can be used to provide an additional layer of security